sopra-fs23-group-23/Werewolf_client/README.md

 - Miro Vannini ([@mirovv](https://github.com/mirovv))
 - David Scherrer ([@djscherrer](https://github.com/djscherrer))

-A special thank you to our TA Jerome Maier for supporting us during the project.
+We would like to thank the following people for their contributions during the project:
+- Jerome Maier, for his support as our TA.
+- Milo Ranft, for the many drawings of the roles and landscapes.

 ## Contributing